Mak2006/spring-labs/GCP-Sprint-Guestbook-app/App 1- Guestbook.md

 To continue to use the demo application for local runs, you disable the Cloud SQL starter in the default application profile by updating the  `application.properties`  file.

 1. In the Cloud Shell code editor, open  `guestbook-service/src/main/resources/application.properties`.
-2.
+2. add the property `spring.cloud.gcp.sql.enabled=false`
+4.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NDE3NTA2Myw2MDE1NDUxMDUsLTYzND
-M2NTU0MSw1ODQ3MTAyOTQsMTA2OTU3MTM1MywtNjAxMzIxMjM0
-XX0=
+eyJoaXN0b3J5IjpbLTEyODM4OTk4ODcsNjAxNTQ1MTA1LC02Mz
+QzNjU1NDEsNTg0NzEwMjk0LDEwNjk1NzEzNTMsLTYwMTMyMTIz
+NF19
 -->